g14a/g14a.github.io/_posts/golang/channels/2021-11-20-channels-and-deadlocks.md

 ---
-title: Revisiting Channels and Deadlocks in Go with a File crawler
+title: Channels and Deadlocks in Go with a File crawler
 author: g14a
 date: 2021-11-27 3:30:00 -0530
 categories: [tutorials]